sonda-red/blog/content/posts/04-intel-homelab-2.md

 > A note on observability:

-My stack is too simple, intentionally.
-A full observability is a bit out of my scope, especially setting up alerting, etc. I have the basics down, as well as the default dashboards in grafana but I mainly stay in `Lens` to follow logs or deployment status, while I'm working on the cluster.
+My stack is intentionally simple.
+Full observability is a bit out of my scope, especially setting up alerting, etc. I have the basics down, as well as the default dashboards in Grafana, but I mainly stay in `Lens` to follow logs or deployment status while I'm working on the cluster.

 | Lens Workload Overview | Master Node Status View |
 |:--------------:|:-------------:|